makrai/notes/kratzer88-stage-level-individual-level-pred.md

 University of Massachusetts Occasional Papers in Linguistics, Vol. 12 [1989], Art.
 10

-th8t is restricted by the _when_-clt�use .
+th8t is restricted by the _when_-cltause .
 The resulting represent8tlon
-Is well- formed I f no v�cuous qu�n tiflc�tion occurs.
-V�cuous
-quantHtcatton occurs In the (b)-examples, but not tn the (a)-examples.
+Is well- formed I f no vacuous quan tiflcation occurs.
+Vacuous quantHtcatton occurs In the (b)-examples, but not tn the (a)-examples.
 We have already discussed a (b)-example.
 A representative